eddie-knight/toc/proposals/graduation/cert-manager.md

 - A notable stable project with mature capabilities and a wide adopter base.
 - The integration capabilities with Istio, SPIFFE, and other systems are noteworthy, enhancing both security and flexibility.
-- Thorough documentation of build and deployment processes is excellent
+- Thorough documentation of build and deployment processes is excellent.
 - Implementation of the steering committee to capture adopters' voice in the project development and roadmap.
 - The completion of the external security audit by Ada Logics and the project's efforts to address the findings demonstrate a strong commitment to security.
 All eight identified issues have been addressed, which is commendable.
 - cert-manager has an exceptionally complete [contributing guide](https://cert-manager.io/docs/contributing/), including information about communications, feature approval, expectations, testing, release process, and coding standards.
 This is a good example to other projects about what a complete contribution guide should look like.